Organizing Your Resume

 The most effective summaries target one career goal.
 If you have more than one possible objective, consider drafting different versions of this section.
 Fill your summary with key words related to your career field.
 Your profile can also be supplemented with a bulleted "Key Skills" section, which provides an easy-to-read listing of your core capabilities.

 Your resume should document your employment history for the past 10-15 years by telling where you worked, for whom, at what location, and in what capacity.
 Yet your professional history should include much more than a copy of your general job description.
 In the increasingly competitive global economy, firms seek candidates with specific job skills and varied accomplishments.
 For each position you have held, consider (and document):

 of challenges you faced

 Each line of your work history should begin with a strong action verb.
 Use short, powerful phrases rather than long blocks of text.
-Relate each primary accomplishment and what it delivered to your employer.
+State each accomplishment and how it benefited your employer.
 Your resume should document what you:

 Ideally, your work history will demonstrate that you are a creative problem-solver who enhances your firm's bottom line.
 Whenever possible, quantify your achievements.
 If you were a hiring manager, which of the following entries would you find more impressive?

 The second description uses numbers to quantify the accomplishment; by providing context, it also helps the interviewer understand the degree of difficulty involved in the task.
 Numbers are a powerful resume tool that will help you draw attention to your accomplishments.
 Always quantify your successes.
 Here are three comman ways to do that: